emmericp/FlowScope/README.md

 Installation
 ============
 1. `git submodule update --init --recursive`
-2. Compile Phobos in the `phobos` submodule.
+2. Compile libmoon in the `libmoon` submodule.
 Follow instructions there.
 3. `cd build ; cmake .. ; make ; cd ..`
-4. `./phobos/build/phobos flowscope.lua --help`
+4. `./libmoon/build/libmoon flowscope.lua --help`

 FlowScope requires gcc 5 or later.
 You can use